WarningImHack3r/vite-plugin-lucide-preprocess/README.md

 Additionally, it doesn't suffer from the limitations of the Svelte plugin, preventing the Phosphor optimizer from working without disabling the native Vite optimizations of `phosphor-svelte`.

-In my opinion, this should be a feature embedded in Lucide itself (`lucide-svelte/preprocessor`), but I don't know if it will ever be implemented.
+This should subjectively be a feature embedded in Lucide itself (`lucide-svelte/preprocessor`), but I don't know if it will ever be implemented.
 [I opened an issue](https://github.com/lucide-icons/lucide/issues/2295) on the `lucide-icons` repository to discuss this.